Structural EngineerCity-Tech Associates

 LandscapeGreenscape Pte Ltd

-From the architect.
+Text description provided by the architects.
 An old shophouse.
 A Joo Chiat Client.
 The passion to retain the charms of a historical place in Singapore.
 This shophouse is located along Joo Chiat Place, in a conservation shophouse district in the secondary settlement areas of Joo Chiat and Katong in Singapore.
 The conservation guidelines for this area require the front portion to be conserved and restored, while the rear portion can be redeveloped to a maximum of 4 storeys.
 For this stretch of shophouses, the guidelines require any new redevelopment to be converted for residential purposes.

 Built in the 1920s, this shophouse used to be a book shop called The Lucky Book Store.
 The ground floor was the retail area, while the upper level was partitioned for storage.
 Behind this shophouse was a long, narrow concreted vacated land.
 Surrounded by 3 to 4-storey service apartments and semi-detached houses, a portion of its side faces a back lane, franked by houses on both sides.